top of page

 Leaseholders will elect a Stewardship Board to:

-organize community efforts (farm days, work bees, building projects)
+• organize community efforts (farm days, road maintenance, building projects)

 The Board does NOT control: